 Separate the sheets (open side) and hold two sheets in each hand.
 Now turn the sheets to place the original seams back to their original position.
 You will now have two triangle type shapes forming.
 Press the fabric with your hands to make sure that all looks symmetrical.

-9. Fold tip of triangle to centerline
+9. Fold the tip of the triangle to the centerline

 Grab the tip of one of the triangle shapes and fold it back to the center.
 The tip of the triangle should touch the center line of the grow bag.
 Press down to create a fold in the fabric.
 Use your pen or marker to draw a line in the fold and pin across your marking.
 Repeat the process for the second triangle shape.